I'm just waiting for something to exit the printer.

 Now we will not subsidize their unemployment at their current salaries, their annual salaries and benefits and all that.

-But that's that's a dilemma.
+But that's a dilemma.

-Are they buying enough product from Ford General Motor and Chrysler to stave off any crisis that they're facing?
+Are they buying enough product from Ford, General Motor, and Chrysler to stave off any crisis that they're facing?

 It doesn't appear so because they keep coming back and asking for more money.

-So if we let them go chapter 11, they can reorganize and at least start to run the company, reorganize in a way that it can run responsibly.
+So if we let them go Chapter 11, they can reorganize and at least start to run the company, reorganize in a way that it can run responsibly.

-And I just I want to prepare you for the argument.
+And I just, I want to prepare you for the argument.

-Well, we we've got to protect these jobs.
+Well, we've got to protect these jobs.

 There are no jobs in Michigan.

-So if the auto companies go belly up, if they go out of business, all these union workers, the United Auto Workers employees, and subsidiaries, where are they going to go to get work?
+So if the auto companies go belly up, if they go out of business, all these union workers, the United Auto Workers employees, the subsidiaries, where are they going to go to get work?

-I mean, they're gonna they're gonna cut Saturn, they're gonna eliminate Saturn, they're gonna come basically four brands with Pontiac as a special order.
+They're going to basically four brands with Pontiac as a special order.

-Uh get rid of Saturn and so forth, they're gonna keep the Hummer.
+Get rid of Saturn and so forth.

 Bankers and creditors are an important part of any budget going forward, but so are customers.